redystum/IP_Calculator/README.md

 This project is under development!!!

-The objective of this project is to create an ip calculator with a simple code that all programmers who know the basics of python can understand to improve their studies.
+The objective of this project is to create an ip calculator with a simple code so that I and all the programmers can understand...
+It's the first time I use python, if there are easier ways to do what I did... it's normal

+PS: I tried to use a minimum of libraries to be able to explore the language better...

 # Features